-C-45 forced the Canadian legislature to consider both individual and corporate responsibility.
+As mentioned, C-45 forced the Canadian legislature to consider both individual and corporate responsibility.
 The existing criminal code already extended the definition of "every one", "person" and "owner" to include "public bodies, bodies corporate, societies, companies".
 It is, however, more difficult to determine whether or not a corporation has the requisite mental state to be found guilty of an illegal act.
 It can also be difficult to draw a line between individual and group responsibility for particular actions.
 For example, it is usually possible to identify the companies involved in an accident.
 However, when we consider particular events we often focus on the actions of particular individuals.
 If an operator disables a safety system that goes undetected by the company, it is unclear whether the company is committing a crime.
-In the Canadian legal framework, successive case law built elaborate rules establishing that a corporation is guilty of a crime if its "directing mind" committed the prohibited act and had the necessary state of mind.
+In the Canadian legal framework, successive case law was built up to elaborate the rules for when a corporation could be convicted of a crime.
+This established that a corporation is guilty of a crime if its "directing mind" committed the prohibited act and had the necessary state of mind.
 This "directing mind" referred to individuals who had the authority to set policy rather than simply manage existing directions.
 Case law referred to an "alter ego" or "soul".
 The directing mind must also have the intention to benefit the corporation by the crime.
-For instance, an executive officer might be considered the 'directing mind' of the company if they helped to establish a deficient safety management policy.
+In the previous example, an executive officer might be considered the 'directing mind' of the company if they helped to establish a deficient safety management policy.